hbctraining/Intro-to-Unix-archived/lessons/03_loops_and_scripts.md

 ## Bash variables

 A **variable** is a common concept shared by many programming languages.
 Variables are essentially a symbolic/temporary name for, or a reference to, some information.
-Variables are analogous to "buckets", where information can be stored, maintained and modified without too much hassle.
+Variables are analogous to "buckets", where information can be stored, maintained and modified.

-Extending the bucket analogy: the bucket has a name associated with it, i.e. the name of the variable, and when referring to the information in the bucket, we use the name of the bucket, and do not directly refer to the actual data stored in it.
+Extending the bucket analogy: the bucket has a name associated with it, i.e. the name of the variable, and when referring to the information in the bucket, we use the name of the bucket, and do not directly refer to the actual data stored in it (which is by design, since the stored data is variable).

 In the example below, we define a variable or a 'bucket' called `file`.
 We will put the filename `Mov10_oe_1.subset.fq` as the value inside the bucket.